-No, no-one will know that you have donated blood and DNA for this biobank.
-Our biobank will contain blood samples, DNA samples, blood spots taken from Guthrie cards and medical data that are stored without your name (and without your brother/sister's or parent's names).
-We will use a special code number to store everything about you and them, so that no-one knows who you are.
+No, no-one will know that you have donated blood/DNA for this biobank.
+Our biobank will contain blood samples, DNA samples, blood spots taken from Guthrie cards and medical data that are stored without your name.
+We will use a special code number to store everything about you, so that no-one knows who you are.